Riverscapes/arcGNAT/docs/Stream-Network-Prep.md

 * No crossed reaches (i.e. a canal that crosses over a stream)
 * All digitized flow directions are downstream

-The first two tools found in GNAT under `Step 1 - Stream Network Preperation` - **Build Network Topology Table** and **Find Network Features** - are intended to be used iteratively, ultimately producing a topologically-clean stream network that will serve as an input to the **Segment Stream Network** tool.
+The first two tools found in GNAT under `Analyze Network Attributes > Step 1 - Stream Network Preperation` are the**Build Network Topology Table** and **Find Network Features** tools.
+These tools are intended to be run iteratively, ultimately producing a topologically-clean stream network that will serve as an input to the **Segment Stream Network** tool.
 The following steps are a suggested workflow for producing such a network.

 ### Suggested Workflow for Step 1